miu-lab/Pixel-Wrangle/README.md

 - All parameters are generated as float or vector of float, you can cast it to int in your code, and/or change parameter type to int in component editors.
 Changes are saved with preset.
 - Outputs are generated and activated by declaration in your code but you can modify it manually in Outputs Tab
 - Inputs as texture buffer are manually settable via Inputs Tab and referenced by integer as GLSL TOP do it.
+- Ability to activate Auto-focus in parameter pane, to display parm of any 'Current' node.
+Easy tweak other OPs parameters, keeping main viewer active.

 ### Current Limitations :